AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ### PolkaAirdrop UI Mockups

-Our team already developed an UI mockup in the OpenAI platform for our PolkaAirdrops GPT.
+Our team already developed a UI mockup in the OpenAI platform for our PolkaAirdrops GPT.
 This is shown in the figure below.

  ![overview of GPTs in the OpenAI platform](./OpenAI_GPTs.png)

-As you can see in the figure, the users will see our PolkaAirdrops GPT where they can manage the airdrop campaing and also claim the NFT airdrops.
+As you can see in the figure, the users will see our PolkaAirdrops GPT where they can manage the airdrop campaign and also claim the NFT airdrops.
-The PolkaAirdrops GPT is a specific GPT that is viewed and directly accessible by billions of users worldwide that are using the OpenAI platform.
+The PolkaAirdrops GPT is a specific GPT that is viewed and directly accessible by billions of users worldwide who are using the OpenAI platform.
 Users can install it for free in their own OpenAI UI.

-Once users have been installed the PolkaAirdrop, they will see the PolkaAirdrop UI as seen in the figure below.
+Once users have installed the PolkaAirdrop, they will see the PolkaAirdrop UI as seen in the figure below.

 ![overview of GPTs in the OpenAI platform](./OpenAI_Polka.png)

-In the figure, there are shown at the bottom the user main actions that will trigger the iteraction with the PolkaAirdrop GPT:
+The figure shows at the bottom the user's main actions that will trigger the interaction with the PolkaAirdrop GPT:
-* _How do I create an airdop for my project?_.
-In this action the GPT will guide through the different steps to set up the airdrop such as defining the project manager address, the project prompt NFT, the requisites for ambassadors to get rewarded the NFT, the duration of the airdrop, among others configurations.
+* _How do I create an airdrop for my project?_.
+In this action the GPT will guide through the different steps to set up the airdrop such as defining the project manager address, the project prompt NFT, the requisites for ambassadors to get rewarded the NFT, duration of the airdrop, among other configurations.

-* _Can you guide me on participation on the airdrop?_.
-This action is foscused to the ambassadors that the GPT AI will inform the ambassadors the actions that they have to perform to gain the NFT reward.
+* _Can you guide me on participation in the airdrop?_.
+This action will inform the ambassadors of the actions that they have to perform to gain the NFT reward.

 * _How do I redeem the airdrop?_.
-This is after the ending of the airdrop campaing, ambassadors can come back here to redeempt the NFT based on their posts performed in the Twitter social network.
+This is after the ending of the airdrop campaign, ambassadors can come back here to redeem the NFT based on their posts performed on the Twitter social network.

 * _What are the current airdrops on the Polkadot network?_.
-This is informative of the current ongoing airdrop that ambassadors can participate to promote the Polkadot project.
+This is informative of the current ongoing airdrop in that ambassadors can participate in promoting the Polkadot project.

 ###  PolkaAirdrop's Limitations

-* We are not intenting to trade NFTs.
-This is not a marketplace of NFT where anyone can sell and buy NFTs.
-For this purpose there are already platforms that are offering these services such as  Mintverse.
+* We are not intending to trade NFTs.
+This is not a marketplace of NFTs where anyone can sell and buy NFTs.
+For this purpose, there are already platforms that are offering these services such as  Mintverse.

 * We are focused on NFT airdrops only.
-The project can be extended to support later on token-based airdrops as well using a similar architecture.
-However, NFT airdrops provide value benefits to respect to token-based airdrops:
+The project can be extended to support later token-based airdrops as well as using a similar architecture.
+However, NFT airdrops provide value benefits with respect to token-based airdrops:
   * Early access and exclusive benefits: NFT airdrops may provide users with early access to new features, exclusive content, or other perks.
 This can give them a sense of privilege and make them feel more invested in the project.
   * Potential value: Users can receive valuable NFTs for free, which could potentially increase in value over time.
 This can be an attractive incentive for users to participate in airdrops.
   * Increased visibility and shareability.
-NFT airdrops are highly shareable in social network due to the visual nature of the NFT.
+NFT airdrops are highly shareable in social networks due to the visual nature of the NFT.

 * Project promotion is limited to the Twitter social network.
-Althoug there are multiple social networks available such as Youtube, and Instagram.
-Twitter represents a social network as large as these platform with a Monetizable Daily Active Users (mDAU) of 330 millions.
+Although there are multiple social networks available such as YouTube, and Instagram.
+Twitter represents a social network as large as these platforms with a Monetizable Daily Active Users (mDAU) of 330 million.
 Youtube and Instagram have 129 mDAU and 330 mDAU, respectively.
-Moreover, Twitter has been used as an excellent platform for building communities around crypto projects and also Twitter is home to a large number of crypto influencers, who are individuals with a large following and a high level of credibility among the crypto community.
+Moreover, Twitter has been used as an excellent platform for building communities around crypto projects and Twitter is home to a large number of crypto influencers, who are individuals with a large following and a high level of credibility among the crypto community.

 * It is not a NFT wallet.
 Our project is not a crypto wallet to view your NFTs.
-For this purpose you can use the Talisman wallet.
+For this purpose, you can use the Talisman wallet.
 PolkaAirdrop is only designed to automate the distribution of airdrops.

 ### Ecosystem Fit

 *  Where and how does your project fit into the ecosystem?

-  It will be fit in the User Interface open-source Polkadot Tech Stack.
+  It will fit in the User Interface open-source Polkadot Tech Stack.
   Our project will offer listing and managing of current airdrops on the Polkadot ecosystem.

-  Up to now, there is no such as solution already implemented in the Polkadot Tech Stack.
+  Up to now, there is no such solution already implemented in the Polkadot Tech Stack.

-  Our solution, designed to be completely open source, directly benefits Polkadot projects by offering them access to our AI-driven automation software stack.
+  Our solution, designed to be completely open-source, directly benefits Polkadot projects by offering them access to our AI-driven automation software stack.
   This innovative tool is specifically crafted to significantly boost their visibility on social networks, enhancing their outreach and engagement within the digital community.